 Taking a Customer to a Game:

-Invite a plus one
+Invite a Plus One

 Inviting a plus one dramatically increases attendance.
 Key decision makers are busy and value their free time with family and significant others.
 Giving them a night out together at a hard-to-get event is priceless and something they will remember.

-The earlier the better
+The Earlier the Better

 Executives have busy schedules and they know when the big games are.
 Inviting a guest to a big event has more clout when done early.
+Never invite a big customer at the last minute unless they ask first.

-The quality of the game matches the guest
+The Quality of the Game Matches the Guest

 Not every game is created equal.
 Taking an important customer to a Tuesday game against the cellar dwellers sends the wrong message.
 Unless it’s their hometown team or they ask, you’ll be doing more harm than good.

-Embarrassing Conflicts
+Research TO AVOID: Embarrassing Conflicts

 Although it seems obvious, this is a rule we see broken over and over.
 Yes, your prospect may be a fan of the team, but make sure you’re not inviting Coke to a game at the Pepsi Center or Verizon to a game at AT&T Stadium.